What does Net Promoter Score (NPS) mean and how is it calculated?

 Let's use an example to explain how NPS is calculated:

-We'll calculate the NPS score from a survey sent with the NPS question and a 0-10 response rating scale (with 10 being the best) that received 100 responses.
+We'll calculate the NPS score from an assessment sent with the NPS question and a 0-10 response rating scale (with 10 being the best) that received 100 responses.

 - The formula for NPS is: (Number of Promoters — Number of Detractors) / (Number of Respondents) x 100

-- You received 100 responses to your survey and they break down into the following:
+- You received 100 responses to your assessment and they break down into the following:

 - 10 responses were in the 0–6 range (Detractors)